Masonshipton25/URIELPlus/README.md

 ## Environment

-Python 3.10.4 or higher.
-Details of dependencies are in `requirements.txt`.
+Python 3.10 or later, but earlier than Python 3.11.
+Details of dependencies are in `setup.py`.

 ## Setup Instruction